Living Fully with BBS: An Interview with Robert Stigile

 Rachel Tierney: That's great.
 And how about for work?

 Rachel Tierney: Wow, it seems like you're a really excellent resource for lots of people.
+We're lucky that you're willing to share with us, too!

 Rachel Tierney: Does that mean you were diagnosed as an infant?

-Robert Stigile: And so when I was born, I was born with the typical signs of BBS, meaning that I had 6 digits on each foot and hand, and that should have probably been the biggest red flag of anything.
-But you know they didn't do genetics then, and they didn't.
-There's a lot of things they didn't do, so, you know, so they just didn't know any better.
+Robert Stigile: Um, no. Well, yes and no. It's interesting that you should ask that because the signs [of BBS] were there when I was born, and so for me — since I was born in 1966, and in those days I don't think they really knew much about things like BBS — I was born with the typical signs of BBS, meaning that I had 6 digits on each foot and hand, and that should have probably been the biggest red flag of anything.
+But they didn't do genetics then, and there's a lot of things they didn't do, so they just didn't know any better.
 And then, as a child, I was always overweight, and you would think that would have been another clue as to there's something wrong.
-But, they just again, they just didn't know, I guess when I was 11 is when they really first started diagnosing me, which was in, you know, ‘77.
-And that's when I started losing my sight.
-So that was probably the biggest factor of learning that I had BBS
+But, again, they just didn't know.
+I guess when I was 11 is when they really first started diagnosing me, which was in ‘77.
+And that's when I started losing my sight, so that was probably the biggest factor of learning that I had BBS.

 Rachel Tierney: Would you say that the vision loss has been one of the biggest challenges of living with BBS?

 Rachel Tierney: Right.
-That's also so cool that you've gone to find that community and it's great to hear that you feel like you've gotten that support, or at least are able to manage all of that by being in that community, and are probably helping others do the same.
+That's also so cool that you've gone to find that community, and it's great to hear that you feel like you've gotten that support, or at least are able to manage all of that by being in that community, and are probably helping others do the same.
+What helps you get through tough days?

-Robert Stigile: Yeah, it's like, all of a sudden, it just kind of snuck up on us – it's like whoa!
+Robert Stigile: Family.
+I'm married, and actually, on Wednesday, we're celebrating our 25th anniversary.
+So it's pretty cool.
+It's like, all of a sudden, it just kind of snuck up on us – it's like whoa!
 So [what helps me is] being married to my wife.
-She is also blind, from diabetes, but so being married to her and having her support, has been probably the most helpful.
-And I would say, you know, just my friends and family.
+She is also blind, from diabetes, and being married to her and having her support has been probably the most helpful.
+And I would also say just my friends and family.

-Robert Stigile: I think the biggest thing that is, is not truly understood, and it wasn't when I was first diagnosed with it, are all the other things that came along with having bbs.
-I think, and I'm seeing it now on Facebook, the BBS Facebook [group], and and I'm hearing it – I attended a conference last year in Minnesota, and that was my first BBS conference and I know that there's another one being planned for next year, and I'm looking forward to it – but I I think the biggest thing that people don't know, and it, and it scares people to death is that they're told – and I think it's partly because the medical industry doesn't know any better – but they're told that a child with BBS is not going to live a full life.
-My parents were told that, and then I'm glad that I didn't know that they were told that um, you know.
+Robert Stigile: I think the biggest thing that is, is not truly understood, and it wasn't when I was first diagnosed with it, are all the other things that came along with having BBS.
+I think, and I'm seeing it now in the BBS Facebook [group], and I'm hearing it – I attended a conference last year in Minnesota, and that was my first BBS conference and I know that there's another one being planned for next year, and I'm looking forward to it – but I think the biggest thing that people don't know, and it scares people to death is that they're told – and I think it's partly because the medical industry doesn't know any better – but they're told that a child with BBS is not going to live a full life.
+My parents were told that, and I'm glad that I didn't know that they were told that.
 I just recently learned from a family member that back in the day when I was diagnosed with BBS, they said I wouldn't make it past 40.
+And for some symptoms, it's possible, but I think the biggest thing that families need to know when they have a child that's diagnosed with BBS is that there's gonna be bumps along the way, ‘cause I think the biggest thing is is the health issues.
+It depends on what, I know it's not the right term, but I'll call it version of BBS, like BBS1 or BBS6, and I think that, depending on that, there are different health issues that one might have.
+And that's, even if you didn't have BBS, that's why there's gonna be things that one may come across.
+But I think that the biggest thing that families need to know is that, for instance, for me, I've been working.
+Like I said, I go hiking, fishing, and do all the things that I love to do.
+And I’m working.
+Even with blindness, there's absolutely no reason that anyone with BBS or not, or any other health issues that they may have, can’t live a full productive life.

-Rachel Tierney: Right, absolutely, and it's amazing to hear – how many different things you're involved in, and all of these accomplishments that you have.
+Rachel Tierney: Right, absolutely, and it's amazing to hear how many different things you're involved in, and all of these accomplishments that you have.

 Rachel Tierney: Exactly.
 And I'm so glad that we're able to hear more of your story, and [how you are] navigating these different obstacles, but also using them to build community and shape your life the way that you want to live it.
-It's really, really amazing to hear.
+It's really amazing to hear.

 Robert Stigile: It is.
 I mean, I travel!
 And in a couple – seems like yesterday we were talking about it – in a few months, but it’s gonna be here quicker than we know it, my wife and I will be [traveling].
 Our organization, The National Federation of the Blind, has a convention every year in the summertime, and this year, it's in New Orleans in July, so we'll be traveling to that, and then, you know, there's um there's a conference I'm going to in Minnesota in in September.
 So I usually travel, whether it's for our organization or for pleasure, usually a good 4 or 5 times a year.